Updated June 1, 2023

 1. Renaming the tables

-Step 1: The first step that we need to perform is to create a new database with the name with which we wanted to rename the existing database.
-For that, you can simply execute the following statement.
+Step 1: The first step we need to perform is to create a new database with the name we want to rename the existing database.
+For that, you can execute the following statement.

 CREATE database new_Name_Of_DB;